Optimal Boundary Surface for Irreversible Investment with Stochastic Costs

-Therefore, there is no loss of generality if we restrict the set of admissible controls to those in $\Vc$ which also fulfill \eqref{adm:int}. \end{Remark}

-Problem \eqref{OCP} is a degenerate, three-dimensional, convex singular stochastic control problem of monotone follower type (see, e.g., \cite{KaratzasElKarouiSkorohod}, \cite{KS1} and references therein).
-Moreover, if $c$ is strictly convex, then $\mathcal{J}_{x,y,z}(\cdot)$ of (\ref{objective}) is strictly convex on $\mathcal{V}$ as well, and hence if a solution to (\ref{OCP}) exists, it must be unique.
-Existence of a solution $\nu^*$ of convex (concave) singular stochastic control problems is a well known result in the literature (see, e.g., \cite{KS}, \cite{KW} or \cite{RS}) and it usually relies on an application of (a suitable version of) Koml\'{o}s' Theorem.
+Problem \eqref{OCP} is a degenerate, three-dimensional, convex singular stochastic control problem of monotone follower type (see, e.g., \cite{KaratzasElKarouiSkorokhod}, \cite{KS1} and references therein).
+Moreover, if $c(x,\cdot)$ is strictly convex, then $\mathcal{J}_{x,y,z}(\cdot)$ of (\ref{objective}) is strictly convex on $\mathcal{V}$ as well, and hence if a solution to (\ref{OCP}) exists, it must be unique.

-Here we follow a different approach and in Section \ref{sec:opt} we provide the optimal control $\nu^*$ in terms of the free-boundaries of a suitable family of optimal stopping problems that we start studying in the next section.